An African in Imperial London

 The Indomitable Life of A. B. C. Merriman-Labor

-In a world dominated by the British Empire, at a time when many Europeans considered black people inferior, African writer A. B. C. Merriman-Labor claimed his right to describe the world as he found it.
-During his fifteen years in London, he looked at the greatest city in the greatest empire the world had ever known and laughed.
+In a world dominated by the British Empire, and at a time when many Europeans considered black people inferior, Sierra Leonean writer A. B. C. Merriman-Labor claimed his right to describe the world as he found it.
+He looked at the Empire’s great capital and laughed.

 Danell Jones is a writer and scholar whose works have appeared in a wide variety of publications, from British academic journals to small presses.
 She has a PhD in literature from Columbia University and is the author of The Virginia Woolf Writers’ Workshop and Desert Elegy.

 ‘A brilliant biography . . .
 [Jones] has given a vivid picture of London one hundred years ago.’ — Counterfire

 ‘A must read.’ — The Sierra Leone Telegraph

 ‘Written with great verve, An African in Imperial London reconstructs the life of A.B.C.
 Merriman-Labor… Both he and his biographer provide a rich picture of London, particularly in his most important work… an enlightening account of what it meant to be black in the most powerful country in the world’. — Peter Stansky, Frances and Charles Field Professor of History, Emeritus, Stanford University